bebraw/yabox.js/README.md

 # yabox.js - Yet another lightbox clone for jQuery

 yabox.js makes it easy to create one of those infamous popovers.
 It sticks to the view center (fixed there).
 It is light and somewhat extensible by design.
+Supports [Zepto](http://zeptojs.com/).
+In case you want to use animations with Zepto, include fx\_methods to your project.

 ## Installation